Greg Casar: Freedom City

 Because of Texas Senate Bill 4's limitations on sanctuary cities, and in an effort to reduce the impact of low-level interactions with police, Casar initiated policy changes to make Austin a "Freedom City", which discourages the police from making low-level discretionary arrests and requires police officers to inform residents that they have the right to refuse to answer questions about immigration status.
 During the debate, the Austin Police Association attacked Casar for citing data that Black residents are arrested twice as often as white residents in discretionary arrests.
-Casar wrote in a Texas Tribune editorial that the Freedom Cities law's intention is to unite immigration reformers and criminal justice reformers to reduce the disparate impact of policing on communities of color.
+Casar wrote in a Texas Tribune editorial that the Freedom City law's intention is to unite immigration reformers and criminal justice reformers to reduce the disparate impact of policing on communities of color.
 In the first quarter after the policy passed, arrests for ticket-worthy offenses dropped by two-thirds.
 Racial disproportionality of arrests also improved.